-There will be no parking permits (student/faculty/staff) required for the Fall 2020 Semester.
+There will be no parking permits (student/faculty/staff) required for the Spring 2021 Semester.
 Faculty/Staff/Students are permitted to park in any legal space on campus.
 Please note, you are not permitted to park in any space with a posted sign.
-Posted signs include: CD Parking Only, Loading/Unloading, UHS Physicians, Handicapped, YMCA Pre-School Only, and etc. The spaces marked with specific signage are meant to be available 24/7 to the folks who are permitted to park in them.
-Vehicles not permitted to park in these spaces may be issued a citation.
-In addition, we will not be charging for parking in the visitor/pay station lots, so they are considered legal spaces.
+Posted signs include: CD Parking Only, Loading/Unloading, UHS Physicians, Handicapped, YMCA Pre-School Only, etc. The spaces marked with specific signage are meant to be available 24/7 to the individuals who are permitted to park in them.
+Vehicles not permitted to park in these spaces will be issued citations.
+In addition, we will not be charging for parking in the visitor/pay station lots, so they will also be considered legal spaces.

 Our enforcement team will be conducting lot counts and sanitizing parking garage handrails, elevator buttons, and other high touch surfaces in parking structures.
 In addition, we will not be charging for parking in the visitor/pay station lots, so they are considered legal spaces.
-The parking permit plans for the Spring will be determined as we navigate through the fall semester.
+T

-A. We will not be issuing permits this Fall.
+A. We will not be issuing permits this Spring.
 We will announce policies regarding permits for the Spring later in the Fall Semester.

 2. If we don’t have a permit, can we park anywhere?

 A. Faculty/Staff/Students will be permitted to park in any legal space on campus.
-We will only be enforcing posted signs and safety violations.
+However, we will only be enforcing posted signs (Handicapped, CD Parking, etc.) and safety violations.